attackgoat/screen-13/examples/getting-started.md

 Leases are fantastic: lease things and use them and forget about them.
 They're harmless to drop and simply return to the cache lease pool.
 Leases may also be used transparently with other regular images in all graph APIs.
 They do have different physical types but you will see that if you try to hold onto one.

+_NOTE:_ The leasing API advanced from `screen-13` v0.1 to v0.2, but not quite as much as the driver/graph layers.
+Expect to see changes and features like different cache pool types/strategies - and please PR what you think might work!

 Attachment functions: